morkolai/advent-of-code/README.md

-# adventOfCode2018
+# Advent of Code 2018

-Getting started with Python by Advent of Code
+Getting started with Python by solving Advent of Code